rchatterjee/pam-typopw/README.md

 should appear as `aDAPTIVE pASSWORD:`.

 To **uninstall** run `pam-typoauth --uninstall` (requires root priviledges).
+#### Common trouble shooting.
+After installing `adaptive_typo`, if you run `su <username>` and don't see the password promt as `aDAPTIVE pASSWORD:`, then most likely means the installation was not successful.
+Here are some common fixes that worked for some users.
+* Run, `$ sudo pip install --ignore-installed adaptive_typo`.
+This will ignore any existing installation of the dependencies and re-install everything.
+* Reinitializing the database by running, `$ pam-typoauth --init` or `$pam-typoauth --reinit`.

 ### `pam-typoauth` Utility
 You can use this utility to control the settings of adaptive typo-tolernace.